-- Use only lubricants approved by Pfeiffer Vacuum. - ▶ Use alternative, application-specific lubricants only following consultation with Pfeiffer Vacuum.
+- Use approved lubricant only. - ▶ Use alternative, application-specific lubricants only following consultation with Pfeiffer Vacuum.

 The type of lubricant specified for the gear and bearing chambers, and the fill quantity for the entire roots pump are shown on the rating plate.
 Only the lubricant used during initial installation is permissible.
 Subsequent change is possible only after consultation with Pfeiffer Vacuum.